Sharren Haskel: Early life

 After being discharged from the Border Police, Haskel studied for a year in the United States, and then lived in Australia for six years.
 She graduated from AVT Australia's program for veterinary nursing.

 Haskel completed her bachelor's degree in political science and international relations at the Open University of Israel, where she was on the debate team.
 In 2014, Haskel won the Israeli National Champion Debate for Juniors.
-She is also an alumnus of the Jewish Statesmanship Center in Public Policy.
+She is also an alumna of the Jewish Statesmanship Center in Public Policy.

 Social activism

 Haskel lived in Australia for six years where she worked as a veterinary nurse in Bondi Vet Animal Hospital, and volunteered most of her time to WIRES, an organization that rescue wild animals, treats them, and release them back into the wild.

 She is active on environmental and animal rights issues, with a particular focus on water pollution coming out of areas under the control of the Palestinian Authority.

 Haskel supports de-criminalization of cannabis, and is an advocate for medical cannabis usage.

+Haskel has also expressed support for same-sex marriage to be legalised inside Israel.